clarin-eric/switchboard-tool-registry/README.md

 This repository hosts the registry of all tools used by the Switchboard (https://switchboard.clarin.eu).

 The repository has two important branches:
-- `master` is the development branch, with the tools used by testing and development versions of the Switchboard
+- `master` is the development branch, with the tools used by testing and development versions of the Switchboard.
+Hosts the tools used by the staging instance (https://beta-switchboard.clarin.eu)
-- `production` is hosting the tools used by the production instance.
+- `production` is hosting the tools used by the production instance (https://switchboard.clarin.eu).

 ## How to add a tool to the Switchboard
 1. Take any of the json files describing a service in the repository and modify it to describe your tool.
 The json file must be also renamed, as it is required to be descriptive and unique.